AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 }
 ```

-Or, if you just want to serve AdGuard Home with automatic TLS, use a configuration similar to the example shown below:
+Or, if you only want to serve AdGuard Home with automatic TLS, use a configuration similar to the example shown below:

 ```none
 DOMAIN {